MeganCarnaghi/Budget-Tracker/README.md

 ## Description

 A budget tracker that works both online and offline.
-Users can add expenses and deposits to their budget with or without a connection.
+Users can add expenses and deposits to their budget with or without an internet connection.
 Once brought back online, the total will be populated with the new expenses and deposits taken into consideration.

 ## User Story